Messages From My Friend

 The Breakthrough Effect

 My friend gave me the book, “The Breakthrough Effect”.
-“It’s a collection of the actual life experiences of 17 women, ten of whom are #1 bestselling authors.
-These are powerful stories of breakthrough from an abusive situation to a higher calling, a life transformation, or a new life free from struggle.
-These women overcame violent attacks to the loss of a loved one.
-The book provides practical lessons about Faith, Truth, Personal Responsibility, Proper Tools, and Solid Support to guide a person through the life-changing breakthrough a person’s spirit need.”
-In short, it is a gyroscope for the soul.
+“It’s a collection of actual life experiences of 17 women, ten of whom are #1 bestselling authors.
+These are powerful stories of breakthrough from an abusive situation to a higher calling, a life transformation to a new life free from struggle.
+These women overcame violent attacks, to the loss of a loved one.
+The book provides practical lessons about Faith, Truth, Personal Responsibility, Proper Tools, and Solid Support to guide a person through the life-changing breakthrough that a person’s spirit needs.”

 The book’s first Chapter, entitled “From Breakdown to Breakthrough” was written by Kimberly Joy Krueger, four-time best-selling author and President of FEW.
 Suffice to say that she suffered severe challenges that would have buckled the knees of the strongest men and tested the souls of the most spiritual.
 Kimberly’s story confirms that premise.